Lion's Prey Journey - 13 Days - Uganda

 Day 4 - Golden monkey tracking on the Virunga volcanoes

 On day four, we will enjoy our breakfast after a morning swim by the crystal clear and ice cold lake Bunyonyi.
 Subsequently, we will proceed to the Virunga volcano chain and more specifically Kisoro town.
 After checking in at Kisoro Traveller's Rest Hotel (Backpacker) or at Mt.
 Mgahinga Lodge (Medium/Luxury), we plan to connect to the park entrance to Mgahinga Gorilla National Park's bamboo forest.
 We are planning a golden monkey hike before a visit to the local market at the Congolese border and returning to our lodge.

 Day 5 - Walking safari and canoe excursion on lake Murehe

 On the fifth day, we visit Hakaboko village, where today’s walking safari begins.
 From the starting point, we will meet our local Instinct Safaris Batwa guide, who will brief you for this cultural trip to Bwindi rain forest, home of the legendary mountain gorillas.
 We will paddle to Punishment Island, Forest Island, and others, as we learn about the history of the Kigezi region.
 On the way from island to island, we will be able to spot more than 150 different bird species.
 After reaching the mainland again at Kirundo village, we will continue with a local lunch and then a community hike to the top of the hills.
 From there, we can expect magnificent views of the Virunga range in the distance, and we will be able to get a peek at Bwindi Impenetrable National Park for the first time.
 From the peak of the hill, we will descend to Rubuguri village and reach our local trekking office in the heart of the village.
-From there, your Land Rover Defender or Land Cruiser will pick you up and we reach Nkuringo Gorilla Camp (Medium) on top of a hill nearby after climbing slopes with the car for about 20 minutes.
+From there, your Land Rover Defender or Land Cruiser will pick you up and we reach Nkuringo Gorilla Camp (Backpacker/Medium) on top of a hill nearby after climbing slopes with the car for about 20 minutes.
 The view of the Albertine Rift will be stunning us as we enjoy dinner at the lodge and relax.
 Clouds Lodge (Luxury) can be reached when keeping on the road winding up to Nkuringo village.

 Day 6 - Mountain gorilla tracking in Bwindi rain forest

 On the sixth day, we leave our lodge early at sunrise after a healthy breakfast.
 Our goal are Rushaga or Nkuringo, two of the park entrances of Bwindi National Park.
 We want to track the rare mountain gorillas in their natural habitat, Bwindi Impenetrable National Park.
 This is a whole-day activity, so afterwards, we will take the chance to relax at our lodge and the local communities around.
 Besides the habituated gorilla groups, there are more than twice as many wild gorilla families in Bwindi.
 Accommodation again at Nkuringo Gorilla Camp (Backpacker/Medium) or Clouds Lodge (Luxury).